brokoskokoli/2tasty_browser_extensions/README.md

-# myfood_browser_extensions
+# 2tasty_browser_extensions
-This repository contains extensions for the myfood software
+This repository contains extensions for the 2tasty software